-Attachment 9D: Mailed Notice of Intent to Approve Use of Institutional Control for Non-Source Property Owners
+Attachment 9D: Mailed Notice of Intent to Approve Use of Non-DRC Institutional Control for Non-Source Property Owners

-A copy of the following notice should be provided to all non-source property owners whose property will be subject to a Non-Restrictive Covenant Institutional Control.
+Pursuant to section 376.30701(2), Florida Statutes, (F.S.) and rule 62-780.220(7), Florida Administrative Code (F.A.C.), notice must be provided to all non-source property owners whose property will be subject to a Non-DRC Institutional Control (“NDIC”) upon which DEP intends to rely.
+For guidance on IC notice procedures see Section C.17.
 DEP should be provided with complete electronic copies of the mailed notice(s) and a list of names and addresses of entities to whom the notice was sent, and the date sent.
-Notice should be made in accordance with the terms for notice set forth in the recorded instrument, if any.

 <ON LETTERHEAD OF THE PRSR, if applicable>